The swimming pool is a highly effective method for ACL tear recovery

 Swimming and water exercises can commence as soon as three weeks post-surgery, as long as the incision from surgery heals in a proper manner and there are no complications.

 However, it is critical that the stitches are removed and the wound has completely healed, otherwise, chemicals from the pool or other elements might cause infection and setback the ACL tear recovery process.

 Water exercises are considered to be a key component of your ACL tear recovery and will help strengthen and enrich flexibility for your knee.

 ACL Water Exercise 1 – Walking

 Start with walking in the water at approximately waist height.
 Water walking is an excellent first up aqua exercise to help you regain your balance and add some lighter weight resistance.

-Begin with 5 minutes daily and slowly increase the time spent on water-walking sessions up to 30 minutes with a focus on trying to walk as normally as possible.
+Begin with 5 minutes of walking per session and slowly increase the time spent water-walking up to 30 minutes with a focus on trying to walk as normally as possible.